 Skip to main content

 Veracode can use several authentication methods to access your web application for Dynamic Analysis scanning.
-You can configure an authentication method in the Veracode Platform.
+You can configure the following authentication methods in the Veracode Platform.

 Auto-Login